Last updated:

 What are schedules?

-Gain peace of mind and take the guesswork out of managing your organization's compliance.
-Instead of manually tracking if the required work is done, you can create a schedule once and have its assigned checks repeat automatically at the frequency you need.
-This gives you a single place to monitor progress and ensure all critical inspections and tasks are completed consistently and on time.
+Schedules in SafetyCulture give you peace of mind by removing the guesswork from managing recurring work.
+Instead of manually tracking whether inspections or tasks have been completed, you can create a schedule once and automatically generate the assigned inspections at the frequency you set.
+This means you always have a single place to monitor progress and ensure critical checks are completed consistently and on time.

-If you have "Schedules: Manage" permission, you can manage all schedules in your organization.
+If you have "Schedules: Manage" permission, you can edit all schedules in your organization.

 Edit a schedule